A US Border Patrol agent visits a criminal justice class

 If you want to pursue a career in law enforcement or social services, you'll need a strong foundation in criminal justice to serve the public with empathy and fairness.
 LVC can help you excel.

 Our Criminal Justice program gives you a well-rounded understanding of the social, psychological, and legal issues that impact the justice system.
-Our partnerships with local, state, and federal agencies, including Homeland Security, allow you to get hands-on learning experiences through internships.
+Earn experience through internships with partners spanning local, state, and federal agencies, including the Department of Homeland Security.
 Upon graduating, you’ll be ready to succeed in a range of careers related to justice, law enforcement, social services, and more.

 You can also tailor your education to your career goals by double-majoring or minoring in related programs like political science, psychology, common law, or global studies.